ialihaider75/100DaysOfCode/log.md

 <b>Today's Progess: </b> Started to build up a simple calculator using my previous learnt knowledge of javascript

 <b>Thoughts:</b> Feel a little bit down, have some problems in building calculator, and realizes that even making a simple calculator isn't simple enough :stuck_out_tongue_winking_eye:

+## Day 5 (29 August,2020)
+<b>Today's Progress</b> Completed the simple calculator started to build yesterday :simple_smile:
+<b>Thoughts:</b> I actually want to implement calculator in a different style means user enter number and press any operator and then number and goes on until user press equal button and calculator shows the final results on the screen.
+And during the implementation of this, I have felt difficulty in creating logic and get furstrated doing this going to give up but the #100DaysOfCode challenge and Allah almighty gave me motivation and I be able to do this.
+All thanks to Allah Almighty. :simple_smile: :heart: